 8 Ways To Prepare for the Semester & Reduce Back-to-School Anxiety

 August is pretty well-known as “Back to School” month, unless you’re in the lucky group of students who get to go back after Labor Day.
 Either way, school is upon us, and it’s common to have jitters about getting back into the swing of academics.
-Even before the pandemic, back-to-school anxiety is a popular topic every year, so whether you’re getting nervous about going back in person or just in general, you’re not the first, and you won’t be the last!
+Back-to-school anxiety is a popular topic every year, so whether you’re getting nervous about going back, you’re not the first, and you won’t be the last!
 How do we deal with the back-to-school dread?
 We prepare.
 If you set yourself up for success at the very beginning, you can help curb your anxiety and maybe even get a little bit excited about jumping into the new school year.

 Ways to Reduce and Calm Anxiety When Prepping for School

 1. Get (and use) a planner.
 Having a single place where you can make notes and keep track of your schedule is an incredible tool for any student, especially those with anxiety.
 With a planner, you don’t have to stress about magically remembering every single thing the semester throws at you.
 All you have to do is open your planner and read your notes.
 Have that planner out on your desk in every class, open while you’re doing homework, and easily handy wherever you go.
 If something comes up that sounds important or has a specific deadline or requirement, write it down immediately.
 You’ll be glad you did later.
 This doesn’t have to be a chore!
 Have fun with it.
 Get a cute one with a pattern you love or find a blank notebook and make it your own.
 Use colorful pens or keep it simple with a pencil.
 Whatever suits your aesthetic!
 Some high schools and colleges actually make and sell planners that are personalized to their semester schedule, which can be really helpful in knowing when important school events or holidays are going to be.
 Whatever you choose, get a planner, and use that planner every day.